Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Introduction

-Augmentation, on the other hand, exploits various geometrical or color transformations in order to introduce more variety during the training.
-Common techniques are rotations, mirroring, scaling, elastic deformations, or adding small perturbations to the channels in different color spaces~\cite{tellez2019quantifying}.
+Augmentation, on the other hand, exploits various geometrical or mathematical color transformations in order to introduce more variety during the training.
+Common techniques are rotations, mirroring, scaling, elastic deformations, or adding small perturbations to the channels in different color spaces~\cite{tellez2019quantifying, jahanifar2023domain}.
+Many widely recognized augmentation techniques have their roots in the domains of natural image classification or segmentation.
+However, they have demonstrated promising applications in medical image analysis, including histological image segmentation~\cite{jahanifar2023domain}.

+Numerous valuable efforts have been dedicated to enhancing generalization in computational pathology.
+However, some studies have faced constraints due to the use of limited test sets or a restricted number of tissues/organs for assessing generalization capabilities~\cite{haq2023nusegda, 10.1007/978-3-031-16449-1_68, 9622821, 9156759, VASILJEVIC2023110780}.
+Additionally, certain investigations have simultaneously addressed multiple tasks, such as classification and segmentation~\cite{li2023laplacian}, while others have focused on proposing solutions for distinct tasks, such as virtual stain transfer in histological images~\cite{VASILJEVIC2022102420, VASILJEVIC2023110780, WANG2023107768}.

-The main contribution of this work is proposing and developing a hybrid approach by combining these two techniques in the instance segmentation workflow.
+In this work, we explicitly focus on improving the generalization power for the nuclei instance segmentation task.
+We proposed and developed a hybrid approach by combining the normalization and augmentation techniques in the nuclei instance segmentation workflow.
 We use DDU-Net~\cite{10.3389/fmed.2022.978146}, one of the state-of-the-art DL-based nuclei instance segmentation models, as the baseline.
-For training, we incorporate non-deterministic normalization based on Macenko et al. method as an online augmentation.
+For training, we incorporate non-deterministic stain normalization based on the Macenko et al. method.
 Instead of using a single reference image and performing normalization as an offline pre-processing, we select multiple reference image candidates from different organs.
 We normalize input images randomly as an online augmentation during the training phase.
-In the inference phase, we use deterministic test time normalization and results ensemble to have the final instance segmentation output.
-Our results on several unseen test datasets show that the proposed method has improved nuclei instance segmentation performance compared to the baseline model.
+In the inference phase, besides using morphological test time augmentation, we also apply a deterministic test time stain normalization strategy followed by an ensembling step to create the final segmentation output.
+In our experiments, we used one single training set (including images from seven distinct organs/tissues) and evaluated the performance of seven test sets (including images from 40 organs/tissues).
+Our results on all test datasets show that the proposed method has improved nuclei instance segmentation performance compared to the baseline model.

+The main contributions can be summarized as follows: \begin{itemize} \item Integrating a novel non-deterministic stain normalization in the training procedure of DDU-Net. \item Applying novel deterministic weighted test time normalization in the inference phase. \item Utilizing best practices in the test phase including morphological test time augmentation and model ensembling. \item Conducting extensive experiments to demonstrate consistent improved nuclei instance segmentation performance on seven different test datasets compared to the baseline segmentation model. \end{itemize}